vikingeducation/assignment_building_the_express_router/README.md

-assignment_building_the_express_router
+# Building the express router
 ======================================

-Build the core features of the Express router
+Build the core features of the Express router and understand some of the node http concepts.
+Simply type ```node index.js``` to the run program.
+The program will call some generic post, get, and delete methods to localhost to show all the calls are being registered.